-There are signs of the management consultancy recruitment market picking up and indeed some firms have continued to grow and hire throughout 2020.
+There are signs of the management consultancy recruitment market picking up and candidate shortages.

 Here’s Prism’s 6 point plan:

 1. Define your Employer Brand

 A flashy name for a simple concept: how can we be attractive to candidates?